 “Podiatry and Cosmetic Surgery” proudly signed on this building front.

-In residency we used to say “if it was easy everyone would do it.”
-Well the problem is that the public and practitioners now believe that it is easy so everyone is doing it.
-Industry of course pushes this belief to maximize consumption of product in the spa at the dentist even the psychiatrists office or a visit to a physician assistant or nurse.
+In residency, we used to say “if it was easy everyone would do it.”
+Well, the problem is that the public and practitioners now believe that it is easy so everyone is doing it.
+Industry, of course, pushes this belief to maximize consumption of products in the spa at the dentist even the psychiatrist's office, or a visit to a physician assistant or nurse.
 There is nothing easy about safely and effectively performing an aesthetically sound injectable procedure.

 Why is this important?
-Because all the areas that are indeed “danger zones” are the areas that need to be treated for aesthetically sound volumization and rejuvenation of the human face!
-The area that is most commonly injected, the mid cheek, is very safe with low chances of any complication but creates “volume of age” and a “masked facies.”
-The FDA is warning practitioners back into the mid cheek instead of trying to convey the truth that this stuff is not easy and takes knowledge judgement and skill.
+Because all the areas that are true “danger zones” are the areas that need to be treated for aesthetically sound volumization and rejuvenation of the human face!
+The area that is most commonly injected, the mid-cheek, is very safe with low chances of any complication but creates “volume of age” and a “masked facies.”
+The FDA is warning practitioners back into the mid-cheek instead of trying to convey the truth that this stuff is not easy and takes knowledge judgment and skill.
 Below are photos from Juvederm Volumas marketing and training campaigns:

 This patient’s face looks fuller for sure, but definitely not prettier.
 It looks like she might have gained thirty pounds but I would not say she is prettier.
-This is the result of mid cheek injection.
-The beauty of the mid cheek it that anyone can stick a needle here and inject away almost with impunity as far as safety and complications.
+This is the result of a mid cheek injection.
+The beauty of the mid-cheek it that anyone can stick a needle here and inject away almost with impunity as far as safety and complications.
 There is a relatively low density of blood vessels and they are all small.
-This site never really bruises and can be a zero downtime injection site even with moderate volume.
-This site is great for practitioners and industry alike, it is essentially fool proof and consistent.
+This site never really bruises and can be a zero-downtime injection site even with moderate volume.
+This site is great for practitioners and industry alike, it is essentially foolproof and consistent.
 It makes the product look really good as obvious complications are avoided.
-It can be delivered by anyone after a one hour training by a pharmaceutical representative with a bachelors degree in communications.
+It can be delivered by anyone after a one-hour training by a pharmaceutical representative with a bachelor's degree in communications.
 Most patients see tighter appearing skin and fullness and walk away satisfied and start their evolution to what I call “monkey face” or the golfball in the cheek look.
 We will examine this progression further in the next blog.